agfline/tcCoca/README.md

 Usage :
     tcCoca -F <format> <tc_value> [options]

     tc value can be either hh:mm:ss:ff timecode, frame number or any value associated with an edit rate.

 Options :
         --help                        show this help
     -l, --list                        list all supported TC formats

     -F, --format            <format>  set the TC value format to <format>
     -R, --rate              <rate>    specify the edit rate of the input TC value - default is frame rate

     -c, --convert-to        <format>  convert TC value to the given <format>
+        --convert-frames-to <format>  convert TC frame number to the given <format>
     -a, --add               <value>   add <value> to input TC value -s, --sub               <value>   subtract <value> from input TC value

 Output :
     -h, --hmsf                        output TC as a time value hh:mm:ss:ff only -f, --frames                      output TC as a frame number only -n, --no-rollover                 don't rollover if TC is bigger than day limit

 Examples :